Phosphatidylglycerol and Related Lipids

 Structural formulae of alanyl- and lysyl-phosphatidylglycerol

-Lysyl-phosphatidylglycerol (lysyl-PG) is a major membrane lipid (20 to 40%) in Staphylococcus aureus, while ornithyl-PG is found in Mycobacterium tuberculosis and alanyl-PG in Clostridium perfringens.
+Lysyl-phosphatidylglycerol (lysyl-PG) is a major membrane lipid (20 to 40%) in Staphylococcus aureus, while ornithyl-PG is present in Mycobacterium tuberculosis and alanyl-PG in Clostridium perfringens.
 An N-succinylated L-lysylphosphatidylglycerol has been detected in B. subtilis that interestingly reverses the net positive charge of lysyl-PG.
 Enterococcus faecalis has been reported to contain alanyl-PG, 2'-lysyl-PG, 3'-lysyl-PG, 2',3'-dilysyl-PG and arginyl-PG (together with a diglucosyl derivative of PG), and alkylacyl- and alkenylacyl-forms have been detected in addition to diacyl lipids.
 It should be noted that 2'‑lysyl-PG can undergo acyl migration to yield 3'-lysyl-PG.
 Related lipids containing glycine, ornithine, L- and D-threonine, and L- and D-allo-threonine have been found in other bacterial species.

 An enzyme MprF ("multiple peptide resistance factor") is one of a highly conserved family of aminoacyl phosphatidylglycerol synthases in bacteria that can transfer lysine or alanine from the appropriate aminoacyl-tRNAs (the same substrates as for protein biosynthesis) to the 3'‑hydroxyl group of phosphatidylglycerol (or cardiolipin) to form lysyl- or alanyl-phosphatidylglycerol, respectively.
 In Staphylococcus aureus, the C-terminal domain of MprF is sufficient for the full production of lysylphosphatidylglycerol at the inner leaflet of the cytoplasmic membrane, whereas the N-terminal MprF domain translocates the newly formed lipid from the inner to the outer leaflet and therefore acts as a floppase (and is considered to be a target for the development of new antibiotics).
 Related enzymes are present in many other bacterial species, some of which can only utilize a single lipoamino acid while others can produce several products, but nothing comparable has been identified in eukaryotic genomes.